Microlocal Theory of Legendrian Links and Cluster Algebras: Grid Plabic Graphs and Legendrian Links

 In this subsection we introduce an algorithmic procedure, called a \emph{lollipop chain reaction}, which aims to select faces for a sugar-free hull.
 The lollipop chain reaction initiates at a face $f$, and produces a collection of faces that are guaranteed to be inside the sugar-free hull $\S_f$.
 In many interesting cases of $\bG$, such as shuffle graphs, this procedure yields the entire sugar-free hull $\S_f$.
 These combinatorial tools are used in Subsection \ref{ssec:relative_position_flags}, in the proof of Proposition \ref{prop:relative position scanning}.
 Let us start with the definition of a single \emph{lollipop reaction}:

-\begin{definition} Let $w$ be a white lollipop in a GP-graph $\bG$, and let $h_1$ and $h_2$ be the two adjacent horizontal $\bG$-edges exactly to the left of $w$ (in between which the lollipop appears).
-A vertical line segment between $h_1$ and $h_2$ is said to be \emph{wall}.
-By definition, the \emph{lollipop reaction} initiated from the lollipop $w$ pushes this wall to the right, and the wall shrinks or expands according to the following rules:
+\begin{definition} Let $w$ be a white lollipop in a GP-graph $\bG$, and let $h_1$ and $h_2$ be the two adjacent horizontal $\bG$-edges to the immediate left of $w$ (in between which the lollipop appears).
+A vertical line segment between $h_1$ and $h_2$ is said to be a \emph{wall}.
+By definition, the \emph{lollipop reaction} initiated from the lollipop $w$ pushes this wall to the right along $\bG$ with the following rules: the wall shrinks or expands according to the following five pictures and otherwise the wall stays between the same $\bG$-edges.

 A single lollipop reaction initiated from a black lollipop $b$ is defined in a symmetric fashion: start with a wall going between the two adjacent horizontal lines to the right of $b$, consider a wall between them and scan to the left.
-For a black lollipop, the wall shrinks or expands as it moves left according to the following rules:
+For a black lollipop, the wall shrinks or expands as it moves left according to the following five pictures and otherwise stays between the same $\bG$-edges.

 As the wall moves to the right (for a white lollipop) or to the left (for a black lollipop), we select all the faces that this wall scans through.
 By definition, a lollipop reaction \emph{completes} when the length of the wall becomes zero.
 The output of a lollipop reaction is selection of faces of the GP-graph which it has scanned through.
-If the length of the wall becomes infinite (i.e., going to the unbounded region), then the lollipop reaction is said to be \emph{incomplete}, and it outputs nothing. \end{definition} In order to be effective, these lollipop reactions in general need to be iterated as follows:
+If the length of the wall becomes infinite (i.e.~going to the unbounded region), then the lollipop reaction is said to be \emph{incomplete}, and it outputs nothing. \end{definition} In order to be effective, these lollipop reactions in general need to be iterated as follows:

 \begin{definition} Let $f\sse\bG$ be a face of a GP-graph $\bG$.
-A \emph{lollipop chain reaction} initiated at $f$ is the recursive face selection procedure obtained as follows: \begin{itemize} \item[-] Select the face $f$; \item[-] For each of the newly selected faces and each inward-pointing lollipop of this face, run a single lollipop reaction and select new faces (if any). \end{itemize} Since the number of faces in $\bG$ is finite, this process terminates either when no new faces are selected, for which we say that the lollipop chain reaction is \emph{complete}, or when one of the single chain reactions is incomplete, for which we say that the whole lollipop chain reaction is \emph{incomplete}. \end{definition}
+A \emph{lollipop chain reaction} initiated at $f$ is the recursive face selection procedure obtained as follows.
+First, select the face $f$.
+Then, for each of the newly selected faces and each inward-pointing lollipop of this face, run a single lollipop reaction and select new faces (if any).

-\begin{example} Each of the following four pictures is the result of a single lollipop reaction:
+Since the number of faces in $\bG$ is finite, this process terminates either when no new faces are selected, for which we say that the lollipop chain reaction is \emph{complete}, or when one of the single chain reactions is incomplete, for which we say that the whole lollipop chain reaction is \emph{incomplete}. \end{definition}